FDC(LEGAL) - ADMISSIONS: HOMELESS STUDENTS

-Information about a homeless child's living situation shall be treated as a student education record, and shall not be deemed to be directory information under FERPA.
+Information about the living situation of a child who is homeless shall be treated as a student education record and shall not be deemed to be directory information under FERPA.
 [See FL] 42 U.S.C.
 11432(g)(3)(G)

-The district shall provide a homeless child with services that are comparable to services offered to other students in the school in which the child is enrolled, including:
+The district shall provide a child who is homeless with services that are comparable to services offered to other students in the school in which the child is enrolled, including:

 Educational services for which the child meets the eligibility criteria;

 Programs for gifted and talented students; and

 42 U.S.C.
 11432(g)(4)

 A district serving children who are homeless shall coordinate: